cisco/cisco-network-puppet-module/README.md

 Determines whether or not the config should be present on the device.
 Valid values are 'present' and 'absent'.

 ##### `encap`
 Profile name of the Encapsulation.
-Valid values is string.
+Valid values are String only.

 #### Properties